3 Challenges & Solutions in Milling, Blending Paints & Coatings

 In addition to achieving target particle sizes, grinding is indispensable for blending and dispersion.
 This is true whether the product is a liquid dispersion (such as solvent- or water-based paint) or a powdered solid (as in heat-cured coatings used in metal finishing).

 The path to optimal particle sizes, homogenous dispersions, and high-performance paints, inks, and coatings can involve multiple technologies and a wide range of variable adjustments.
-Particle surface treatments like coating and encapsulation can be game-changers, but it takes an expert team to know how to make them work for your formulation.
+Particle surface treatments like coating and encapsulation can be game-changers, but it takes an expert team to help make them work for your formulation.

 - Particle size determines many critical characteristics of inks, pigments, paints, and coatings.